The ultimate Northern Italy and Switzerland itinerary

 Things to do in Cinque Terre

-- Hike the Sentiero Azzurro (Blue Trail) that links the villages, you can do the whole thing or just a segment.
-The last bit of the trail has been closed for years but apparently is meant to open in July 2024 🤞🏼 (check here for official updates)
+• Hike the Sentiero Azzurro (Blue Trail) that links the villages, you can do the whole thing or just a segment.
+The last bit of the trail was been closed for years but opened in Feb 2025 (check here for official updates)

 Where to stay in the Cinque Terre